mahynski/stamp-dataset-1999-2010/README.md

 You can recreate plots found in Ref.
 [1] using the visualize_stamp.ipynb [Jupyter](https://jupyter.org/) notebook.
 The required libraries are included in the requirements.txt and should be installed in the above step.

 Otherwise, the included X.csv and y.csv contain the processed chemometric information described in Ref.
 [1].
-The raw data is available in the stamp_chemistry.csv and stamp_samples.csv files.
+The raw data is available at [https://datapub.nist.gov/od/id/mds2-2431](https://datapub.nist.gov/od/id/mds2-2431).

 ## Example